 So, what bin does dog poo go in the UK?
 The rules are simpler than many think:

-General Household Waste Bins (black or grey bins): The correct option at home.
+- General Household Waste Bins (black or grey bins): The correct option at home.
 Bagged dog poo belongs here alongside other non-recyclable waste.

-Public Litter Bins: Most councils make these available in parks, high streets, and public spaces, and they accept bagged dog waste.
+- Public Litter Bins: Most councils make these available in parks, high streets, and public spaces, and they accept bagged dog waste.

-Designated Dog Waste Bins: Some councils provide red or otherwise marked bins specifically for dog waste.
-They’re not legally required, but where available, they’re a useful option.
+- Designated Dog Waste Bins: Some councils provide red or otherwise marked bins specifically for dog waste.
+They're not legally required, but where available, they're a useful option.

 The golden rule: dog poo must always be bagged before disposal.
 Loose waste is not acceptable in any bin.

-The Wrong Bins for Dog Poo
+The Wrong Bins For Dog Poo

 While general waste and dog bins are fine, there are a few places where dog poo must never go:

-Recycling bins: Dog waste contaminates recyclables, creating hygiene risks and making recycling ineffective.
+- Recycling bins: Dog waste contaminates recyclables, creating hygiene risks and making recycling ineffective.

-Food waste bins: Pathogens and parasites in dog poo make it unsafe to process with food scraps.
+- Food waste bins: Pathogens and parasites in dog poo make it unsafe to process with food scraps.

-Garden waste bins: These are strictly for plant material; dog waste can spread parasites and compromise compost quality.
+- Garden waste bins: These are strictly for plant material; dog waste can spread parasites and compromise compost quality.

 Why the restrictions?
 Dog faeces can carry harmful bacteria and parasites like Toxocara canis, which pose risks to human health and the environment.